onlivfe/neos_rs/README.md

 ## License

-The LICENSE is MPL-2.0.
+Note that the license is `MPL-2.0` instead of the more common `MIT OR Apache-2.0`.
-However a license change can be negotiated if the Neos team wants to use this crate or adopt it into a more official one with a different license.
+A license change however can be negotiated if the Neos team wants to use this crate or adopt this crate into a more official one with a different license.